nickthorpie/stereo-robot/README.md

 This project uses a stereo depth camera connected to an NVIDIA Jetson Nano to perform object detection, line following, and QR code scanning.
 See the paper linked at the top to learn more about the design.

-To minimize the time between robot assembly and software implementation, this project uses PyBullet to trial the software in a simulated environment.

 <p align="right">(<a href="#top">back to top</a>)</p>